-While the concept of detecting an organism using eDNA is conceptually simple, the scientific details involved in interpreting the data can be challenging for practitioners and the general public to understand.
+While detecting an organism using eDNA is conceptually simple, the scientific details involved in interpreting the data can be challenging for practitioners and the general public to understand.
 Even those in the targeted user communities who have been performing environmental assessments for years using traditional biomonitoring methods have had difficulty getting on board with an eDNA solution, especially if molecular-based analysis is not their field of expertise.
-In addition, the variation in results due to employing different tools and methodologies, and the often highly technical way the data is shared, have made it difficult to engender public trust.
-Broad, impactful, and unified communications to share technical expertise throughout the community will advance eDNA as a broadly acceptable tool that enables decision making, and these communication improvements will also drive future research and technology development priorities.
+In addition, the variation in results due to using different tools and methodologies, and the often highly technical way data are shared, have made it difficult to engender public trust.
+Broad, impactful, and unified communications to share technical expertise throughout the community will advance eDNA as an acceptable tool that enables decision-making, and these communication improvements will also drive future research and technology development priorities.